 EPA AHERA compliant.

-- 2 NCISAA state championships and 10 NCISAA championship runner-up finishes since 2010.
+- 1 NCISAA state championship and 11 NCISAA championship runner-up finishes since 2010.

 Visit DA's Athletic Hall of Fame